-In 2009, Central Region Commercial Fisheries Division began tagging all sharks with spaghetti-type external tags.
+In 2009, Central Region Commercial Fisheries Division began tagging all sharks with spaghettitype external tags.
 A research project on the reproductive biology of salmon sharks was initiated in the summer of 2010 continues with the goal of providing an accurate and precise estimate of the timing of reproductive activity (annual vs. biennial) and length-at-maturity via the examination of blood hormone concentrations.
+However, over the past several years, 16 mature female salmon sharks (several of which were pregnant) captured in surveys, commercial and sport fisheries have provided data that allowed a collaborative manuscript (by NOAA/NMFS and ADF&G staff; Conrath et al. in prep.) to be produced, which indicates that salmon sharks have a biennial reproductive cycle and a gestation period of no longer than 10 months.
+This manuscript resides in agency review at this time, but will be submitted for review in May of 2013 to Fisheries Research for publication.
+A research project to examine the energetics of salmon sharks was started in the summer of 2012, which includes the concurrent application of temperature transmitters and accelerometers.
 (Contact Dr. Ken Goldman)

 The Division of Sport Fish-Southcentral Region collected harvest and fishery information on sharks through the groundfish harvest assessment program although no specific research objectives were identified.
-Few samples were collected in 2011.
+Few samples were collected in 2012.
 Interviews also provided estimates of the numbers of salmon sharks and spiny dogfish kept and released by ADF&G statistical area (Contact Barbi Failor).